bobblanchett/WarpWar_Mailing_List_Archive/README.md

 The Master copy of this archive will always be available at  https://github.com/bobblanchett/WarpWar_Mailing_List_Archive

-The Yahoo Groups Warpwar mailing list is
+The Yahoo Groups Warpwar mailing list
 The Point-in-time copy of the message corpus is in this archive and was also transferred to a Groups.io group given the increasing unreliability of the Yahoo Groups service,

 The [Groups.io warpwar group](https://groups.io/g/warpwar/) has been established as a point-in-time copy of the Yahoo Group